JinfengM/VIC-Borg/example/readme.md

-# Enther the 'example' directory
+# Enter the 'example' directory
 0. cd example

 # Unzip the example file 'example.tar.gz*' to obtain the 'run_lh' directory.